Photo credit: Hot House, 1958

 Cherry Grove Archives Collection, Gift of Harold Seeley

-The New-York Historical Society presents "Safe/Haven: Gay Life in 1950s Cherry Grove," an intimate look at one of the first gay beach towns in the United States.
-The outdoor exhibition explores mid-20th-century gay life in Fire Island’s remote hamlet of Cherry Grove, located on the barrier island south of Long Island, through some 70 enlarged photographs and additional ephemera from the holdings of the Cherry Grove Archives Collection—which works to collect and archive the community’s rich and colorful history.
-At Cherry Grove, gay men and women could socialize out in the open, whether on the beach or on the decks of Grove houses.
-In the evenings, many gathered at local restaurants or at Duffy’s Hotel bar, where they could enjoy same-sex dancing late at night.
-Photographs in the exhibition depict scenes of summer events, including theater performances, an annual regatta, art shows, beach volleyball and baseball, and an end-of-season costume ball.
+In the summer of 2021, the New-York Historical Society presented "Safe/Haven: Gay Life in 1950s Cherry Grove," an intimate look at one of the first gay beach towns in the United States.
+The outdoor exhibition explored mid-20th-century gay life in Fire Island’s remote hamlet of Cherry Grove, located on the barrier island south of Long Island, through some 70 enlarged photographs and additional ephemera from the holdings of the Cherry Grove Archives Collection—which works to collect and archive the community’s rich and colorful history.

 “Cherry Grove on Fire Island became a weekend and summer destination for gay men and women in the pre-Stonewall era of the 1950s and 1960s,” said Dr. Louise Mirrer, president and CEO of New-York Historical.
 “At a time when they faced homophobia and persecution, the residents of Cherry Grove found a sanctuary where they could socialize and express themselves freely.
 We are proud to partner with the Cherry Grove Archives Collection to display these joyful images.”